Duality and evolving set bounds on mixing times: Introduction

 The goal of this paper is to develop a general framework under which these isoperimetric results are unified as much as possible.
 This will be done by strengthening the Evolving Set methodology.
 Our improved argument leads to bounds on any convex notion of distance: including total variation, relative entropy, $L^2$, Hellinger, and Wasserstein distances.
 These are the first isoperimetric bounds on most of these distances, and even when past bounds are known these are the first which are sharp.
 For each of these distances we can also derive bounds in terms of an extension of the conductance method, known as modified conductance, which is consistent with past bounds when applied to lazy walks but which also applies in the setting of walks with no holding probability.

 How do our new Evolving Set results compare to previous isoperimetric bounds?
 We find that our new $L^2$ mixing bound is slightly better than earlier Evolving Set results, our conductance bounds on $L^2$ mixing may be substantially better than those derived from Spectral Profile bounds, and our mixing bounds are significantly sharper than those of Blocking Conductance except when the worst bottleneck is at a small set.
 Moreover, our results explain the curious existence of three total variation mixing bounds in the Blocking Conductance paper \cite{KLM06.1}.
 We find these are in fact total variation extensions of a bound on $L^2$ mixing, a bound on relative entropy mixing, and a direct bound on total variation mixing.
+An Evolving set approach to canonical paths also suggests that previous forms in terms of edge-expansion, vertex-expansion, or path lengths can all be considered to be bounds of the form (edge-expansion)*(vertex-expansion).